newtheatre/website/_content/it-s-not-rocket-science.md

 The interviews were fascinating and inspiring, and blended beautifully together to create a universal woman, Eve.
 Eve is a combination of all these women and all their experiences and we hope that _It's Not Rocket Science_ does them and their lives justice.

+## Resources

+Our play deals with potentially distressing themes, such as sexism and sexual harassment.
+Here are some resources we collated to help those who need them.

 ## Production Shots